Sitecore/Sitecore-Search-TS-SDK-Starter-Kit/README.md

 The following variables should exist within the **.env** file:

 ```
-VITE_SEARCH_ENV=<environment - Expected values: prod, staging, prodEu or apse2 >
 VITE_SEARCH_CUSTOMER_KEY=<customer key>
 VITE_SEARCH_API_KEY=<API key provided in CEC>
-VITE_SEARCH_PATH=<Path for the site>.
-This variable is optional, use it only if the site domain also includes an extra path.
 ```

 ### CEC configuration